JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 State properties are exposed for reading and modification via persistent state component class' properties.
 The state properties are modified by copying the state and overwriting a modified value within `SerializablePersistentStateComponent.updateState()`, which ensures atomic modification and thread safety.

+The copy-on-write approach allows for full internal modification tracking.

 Example: